What is Geek Squad Email Scam? Here’s how to avoid it

 If you fall for the Geek Squad email scam, here’s what to do.

-१. Don’t listen or follow the scammer’s words and methods.
+१. Don’t listen to or follow the scammer’s words and methods.

 २. Block the scammer’s email or number.